 Document review itself is not complicated.
 However, it does require significant strategy, thought and preparation from legal teams.
 Each of these steps are critical for efficient and cost-effective workflows.
 Case teams should be realistic about what they need to accomplish.
 Ask yourself, or legal team, the questions above to ensure you’re prepared.
 It is imperative for everyone involved to take a step back and look at the big picture before beginning review.

-Don’t be afraid to utilize experienced eDiscovery consultants who can provide guidance from beginning to end.
+Don’t be afraid to utilize experienced Managed Document Review consultants who can provide guidance from beginning to end.
 Experts will help eliminate the need for deadline extensions and other inconveniences.
 Consultants can also help you customize your workflow to fit the needs of your case.

 Attract & Retain Top Talent